mleggett25/Election_Analysis/README.md

     f"-------------------------\n"
     f"\nCounty Votes:\n")
 print(election_results, end="")
 ```

-Using this code, we find the total number of votes cast to be 369,711.
+We find the total number of votes cast to be 369,711.

 ### Number of Votes and Percentage of Total Votes for Each County
 To provide a breakdown of the number of votes and the percentage of total votes for each county, I first created a list for the counties and a dictionary for the county votes.